 In 2016, he stepped away from Third Mind Films, the film company he helped start, because he simply wanted and needed to focus on writing.
 He is still very close with two friends and co-creators of the company, Dean Ferreira and Chris Cashon.
 He still helps them on as many of their projects as he can, especially if and when he needs a short break from writing.
 He just isn’t interested in film as he once was other than watching movies and simply being entertained by them.

 Soul Dreams had been 25+ years in the making while he dabbled in all those other creative interests.
-Now, Wofford spends as much of his time writing, studying writing technique or simply reading a novel by those amazing authors he admires.
+Now, Wofford spends as much time writing, studying writing techniques, or reading novels by those amazing authors he admires.

 Logo for Third Mind Films.
 Click on logo to be taken to Third Mind Films website.

-In July of 2017, Wofford married the love of his life, Laurie Griffith Jones, a woman who he has been friends with since the mid 90’s.
-They eloped to Christopher Place Bed and Breakfast in Newport, Tennessee and it was the most perfect weekend.
+In July of 2017, Wofford married the love of his life, Laurie Griffith Jones, a woman with whom he had been friends since the mid-’90s.
+They eloped to Christopher Place Bed and Breakfast in Newport, Tennessee, which was the perfect weekend.
 He knows he is extremely blessed to have Laurie by his side and is very grateful that God and fate allowed them to meet so many years ago and then allowed them to reconnect at the best time in their lives to become more than friends.
-Wofford counts her as his everything, his biggest fan, his heart and soul, his muse, his badass in crime and his soul mate for life, because he is most assuredly hers.
+Wofford counts her as his everything, his biggest fan, his heart and soul, his muse, his badass in crime, and his soul mate for life because he is most assuredly hers.